 Appealing to Visual Learners.
 October, 2008.
 Thomas, S.R.
 The Virtual University Design and Technology’s breakfast series.
 Michigan State University.

 Fun is Fundamental: The use of comics to increase instructor presence in online courses.
 May, 2008.
 Thomas, S.R.
 ANGEL Users Conference.
 Cincinnati, OH.

 STEM Connections: Kids, Teachers, and Scientists Working Together to Explore the Environment.
 May, 2003.
 Thomas, S.R.
 National Science Teacher’s Association Convention.
 Philadelphia, PA.

-Collaborated College of Arts and Letters T the development of the Mobile Application TourGuide:
+Collaborated College of Arts and Letters on the development of the Mobile Application TourGuide:

 Co-curated Michigan State Museum exhibit POW-erful Design: Adaptations as inspiration for technology.
 You can explore the exhibit virtually using this Gigapan: